 The rise of heavy industry generated a multitude of new building materials such as cast iron, steel, and glass, which enabled architects to design structures that were never before possible.

 Apart from architectural designs flourishing with respect to housing and commercial buildings, architecture also saw a boom with respect to other forms of infrastructure such as canals, tunnels, bridges and the likes.

 The Industrial Revolution brought about a number of changes in the way architecture was perceived post 18th century.
-Architectural design took a huge turn and all for the better.
+Architectural design took a major turn.
 Access to better resources, more material, better techniques; all were contributing factors to architecture becoming a full-blown and still flourishing industry today.

 Many architectural drawings today are as old as the industrial revolution, and are still on the original paper they were printed on.
-To convert them to CAD, use our Get-A-Quote form to submit an image of the paper drawing, either a scanned version or simply a photograph.
-We would be happy to send you a quote.
+There are several ways to convert them to CAD, including a manual tracing process and the use of auto-vectorization tools.
+To convert a legacy drawing to CAD free of cost, use our Get-A-Quote form to submit an image of the paper drawing, either a scanned version or simply a photograph.
+We would be happy to convert one drawing free of cost for you — just use the following discount code: Industrial-Revolution-Free.
 Alternatively, you can select from a menu of free software tools that can help you with this.